Two young girls with curly hair standing indoors against a wooden wall, dressed in vintage clothing, smiling at the camera.

 I’m Nancy G. Brinker — a daughter, sister, mother, diplomat, and advocate.
 I grew up in Peoria, Illinois, in a home filled with love, purpose, and a deep belief in service.
 When my beloved sister Suzy died of breast cancer at 36, I made her a promise: to do everything I could to end the disease that took her too soon.
 That promise became my life’s mission.

 I founded the Susan G. Komen organization and helped launch the global breast cancer movement, turning personal loss into a worldwide force for awareness, research, and hope.
-We created Race for the Cure, the world’s largest 5K run/walk series, which ignited a new model for grassroots fundraising and brought millions together in solidarity.
-With the help of passionate supporters and visionary sponsors, we invested over $3.6 billion in research, advocacy, and patient care — contributing to the development of 19 new treatments and helping drive down breast cancer mortality by more than 40%.
-Our work has reached women in over 60 countries and helped establish October as Breast Cancer Awareness Month — now recognized around the world as a call to action.
+We created Race for the Cure, the world’s largest 5K run/walk series, igniting a new model for grassroots fundraising that brought millions together in solidarity.
+With the help of passionate supporters and visionary sponsors, we invested more than $3.6 billion in research, advocacy, and patient care — fueling 29 new breast cancer treatments, guiding hundreds of thousands of patients through navigation and support services and breaking down tens of thousands of barriers to care.
+This work helped drive down breast cancer mortality in the U.S. by 44% and brought lifesaving care to millions of women across more than 60 countries.
+We also helped establish October as Breast Cancer Awareness Month, now recognized around the world as a call to action.

 Person wearing a pink t-shirt with the words 'Celebrating Life, Love & Hope' printed on it.
 The person has a pink badge with black handwritten text that reads 'In Memory of My Sister Susan G. Komen' and logos for 'Race for the Cure' and 'ZTA' at the bottom.
 Other people are visible in the background.